planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

 * :guilabel:`Cluster points`.
 Check this option to have your point features clustered. **Only available for point layers**.
 To set how your points will be clustered set the following options (If the options are not visible, expand them by clicking on the :guilabel:`+` sign):

   * :guilabel:`Cluster distance`.
 Specify the distance (in pixels) to use for clustering.
-Point features next to each other closer than this distance ill be shown together in the map.
+Point features next to each other closer than this distance ill be shown together on the map.

   * :guilabel:`Cluster color`.
 Specify the color to use for representing clusters in the map.